-Organization that collects monthly donations from non-Black people to redistribute to Black people and organizations in need.
+An organization that collects monthly donations from non-Black people to redistribute to Black people and organizations in need.

-Take Back the Bronx is an anti-capitalist collective guided by an anti-colonial, feminist and queer perspective that centers the black, brown, indigenous & immigrant peoples of the Bronx.
+Take Back the Bronx is an anti-capitalist collective guided by an anti-colonial, feminist, and queer perspective that centers the black, brown, indigenous & immigrant peoples of the Bronx.

-Why Accountability is a Black, female led grassroots community organization committed to the fight against police brutality and racial injustice since the chokehold death of Eric Garner.
+Why Accountability is a Black, female-led grassroots community organization committed to the fight against police brutality and racial injustice since the chokehold death of Eric Garner.